What is Process Mining? Here's a Guide!

 - Resource pool: This indicates who performs each activity in the process model.

-- Timetable for each resource pool: This shows the time periods during which a resource is available to perform activities.
+- Timetable for each resource pool: This shows the periods during which a resource can perform activities.

 By combining all these parameters, analysts can perform “what-if” scenario analysis, compare different scenarios, and implement a strategy that maximizes operational efficiency.